lucyrunner/bitcoin-mining-erlang/README.md

 # on a worker machine, once the server is running
 ./project1 10.22.13.155
 ```
-A worker prints nothing of its own — every coin found, by the server or by
+A worker prints nothing of its ow.
+For every coin that is found, by the server or by
 any worker, is sent back to the boss actor and printed only there, as
 required.